dfung29/depin-vpn-project2/README.md

 ## Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and pnpm
 - An Ethereum wallet with private key
 - Sepolia testnet ETH (for deployment) - [Get from faucet](https://sepoliafaucet.com/)
 - Alchemy/Infura RPC endpoint (or other Sepolia provider)